wzuschlag/Bamazon/README.md

 > node bamazonCustomer.js

 Notice that the data in the table matches that of the bamazon database in previous screenshot.
 ![opening screen](/screenshots/openingScreen.png)

+This screen shows the first order being processed.
+App request the customer to enter an item ID # and quantity for purchase.
+Once inputs are made the app rebuilds the DB reducing the stock inventory.

+This example illustrates item 6 (turkey frier) selling 3 units and the stock quantitiy reduced by 3 (20 to 17).
 ![first order](/screenshots/firstOrder.png)

+This screen shot shows that inventory is lacking to purchase 3 of item 5 (Bathtubs) and a warning message appears to assist the customer at making a new choice.
 ![inventory low](/screenshots/inventoryLow.png)

+Final screen shows app can handle invalid user inputs.  invalid item ID # and entering non-numeric chars.
 ![invalid entry ie. wrong itemID or letters](/screenshots/invalidEntries.png)

+Thank you